 Set a budget

-It’s highly probable that, over the holidays, you will eat too much, drink too much, sleep too much – and spend too much, which leads to the inevitable new year’s resolutions come New Year’s Eve!
+It’s highly probable that, over the holidays, you will eat too much, drink too much, sleep too much – and spend too much.
+This leads to the inevitable new year’s resolutions come New Year’s Eve!
 Having a little foresight can help you at least exercise some control over your finances.
 Many families find it useful to set a budget.
 Set an amount and try not to go over it.
 Alternatively, you could think way ahead and put aside some money in the months leading up to Christmas.
-Having a little nest egg once December rolls around again might become highly convenient.
+Having a little nest egg ready once December rolls around again might become highly convenient.

-Once you’ve had your fill on all that’s Christmassy, why not spread the joy in a way that is unique to you?
+Once you are done with everything Christmassy, why not spread the joy in a way that is unique to you?
 The holidays are all about dedicating time to your talents – and, if you’re a whiz with the written word, we want to hear from you.
 Start the new year with a new career and sign up as a writer with Topcontent.
 You may find yourself participating in many interesting copywriting projects.
 Many happy returns!